Spread the Word

 Sure, not all channel partners are created equal, and some may require additional sustenance to enable production.
 The important thing to remember, however, is to ensure the relationship eventually leads to value.

-Following are 6 questions to ask when considering potential partners to join your channel program:
+Following are 6 channel partner onboarding questions to ask when considering potential partners to join your channel program:

 1.)
 How does our product or service help support your value proposition?